Skip to main content

 Why Choose the Dream Machine Pro Max Over the Standard Pro?

 While the standard Dream Machine Pro ($379) remains the baseline for gigabit networks, it caps IDS/IPS throughput at 3.5 Gbps.
-The Pro Max ($599) raises IDS/IPS throughput to 5 Gbps, doubles device capacity to 200+, and supports High Availability (Shadow Mode) without the synchronization issues found on the standard Pro.
-Both devices are all-in-one 1U rackmount solutions combining gateway, controller, switch, and NVR functionality.
+The Pro Max ($599) raises IDS/IPS throughput to 5 Gbps, doubles device capacity to 200+, and adds RAID-protected dual drive bays for surveillance redundancy.
+Both devices support Shadow Mode (VRRP) failover and are all-in-one 1U rackmount solutions combining gateway, controller, switch, and NVR functionality.
+Both run the same UniFi Network 10.x software with identical features — the hardware differences are what determine which model is the right fit.
 For a broader context on cloud-managed network systems, see our vendor comparison.

 Technical Specifications Comparison